← The journal Vertical M&A Guides February 19, 2026

 Diligent (Insight Partners)

-Backed by Insight Partners, Diligent has pursued an aggressive acquisition strategy to build the world's largest GRC SaaS platform.
-The company targets smaller, specialised vendors that fill gaps in its offering, making it a natural acquirer for founders with niche ESG or compliance products.
+Backed by Insight Partners, Diligent has pursued an acquisition strategy to build a larger GRC SaaS platform.
+The company targets smaller, specialized vendors that fill gaps in its offering, making it a relevant acquirer for founders with niche ESG or compliance products.

 Strategic Acquirers

-Large enterprise software companies including SAP, Salesforce, IBM, and Thomson Reuters have all expanded their ESG and GRC capabilities through acquisition.
-For founders, these buyers often offer the highest valuations because they can generate immediate cross-selling synergies with their existing customer bases.
+Large enterprise software companies including SAP, Salesforce, IBM, and Thomson Reuters have expanded ESG and GRC capabilities through product development, partnerships, and acquisitions.
+For founders, these buyers can be compelling when the product strengthens an existing enterprise workflow or creates cross-sell opportunities.

 Consolidation Drivers